 Following the AFL-NFL joining forces to form one league, the Patriots changed their name from Boston to New England.
-A year later, on March 22, they shifted base away from Boston and moved to Foxborough, where they are based even today.
+A year later, on March 22nd, they shifted base away from Boston and moved to Foxborough, where they are based even today.

 At the draft later that year, New England used their 7th pick of the event to get Michigan prospect Tom Brady at with the overall pick no. 199.
 Fans expected Brady to be a backup to Drew Bledsoe.
 However, the youngster impressed in training and was handed the reins in his sophomore following an injury to the first choice.
 He turned his team’s fortunes and guided New England to the Super Bowl.

 The New England Patriots won the game and reached eight more Super Bowl games over the next 18 years.
 The Brady-Belichick combination saw the New England Patriots claim six Super Bowl wins.

-Longtime quarterback and legendary No.12 Brady departed the franchise following the 2019 NFL season.
-The New England Patriots tie against Tennessee Titans marked the last game with the Brady-Belichick combination.
+Longtime quarterback and legendary No.12 Brady parted ways with the franchise following the 2019 NFL season.
+The New England Patriots’ tie against Tennessee Titans marked the last game with the Brady-Belichick combination.
 Now, the team has former NFL MVP Cam Newton as the quarterback as they embark on the post-Tom Brady era.

 The New England Patriots were involved in one of the biggest controversies in the NFL.
 The franchise allegedly lowered the air pressure in footballs during the 2014 season’s AFC playoff game.
 This incident was coined as ‘Deflategate.’

 The new owner broached the idea of relocation.
 Eventually, he remained at Foxborough, which may have won him the fans’ support.
 Under his supervision, the franchise has improved in leaps and bounds.
 They won the AFC title in the 1996 NFL season.
-Hence they reached a second Super Bowl to end an eleven-year drought.
+Hence they reached a second Super Bowl to end an 11-year drought.

 The New England Patriots’ logo when they played in the AFL was of a hat.
 However, they opted for a change just a year later.
 Hence, the Pat Patriot logo came to the fore.